LuisMartinezWD/Algorithms25LM/README.md

-# Algorithms25LM
 #  Week 1/2 Reflection

 ##  Returning to Algorithms

-Coming back to algorithms after a semester break especially after writing code that wasn’t web development has been a bit of a struggle.
+Coming into algorithms after a semester break of writing code that wasn't web development it has been a bit of a struggle

-I’ve noticed myself stumbling over problems I used to solve with ease.
+I’ve noticed myself struggling over problems I used to solve with ease.

 ---